ajdagokcen/madlyambiguous-repo/NOTES.md

 ### Advanced Mode

 Advanced mode will require python 2.7 and the gensim package in order to use word2vec embeddings.

-It will also require NLTK for tokenization.
+It will also require NLTK (3.2.4 or later) for tokenization, and scikit-learn (0.17.1 or later) for clustering.

-The README will need to be updated with revised instructions for installing and running the system.
+The README will need to be updated with revised instructions for installing and running the system, including how to get the word2vec embeddings.

 ### The iOS Issue

+**Note that this issue may have been resolved well enough by Matt Metzger's changes.**

 There is a major issue with JavaScript/jQuery event binding when accessing Madly Ambiguous from an iOS operating system.
 Desktop Mac OS does not seem to have the issue.